breadboard-ai/breadboard/packages/website/src/docs/reference/board-run-api-endpoint.md

 ![Sequence Diagram of the Run API endpoint](/breadboard/static/images/endpoint-docs/run-sequence-diagram.png)

-When sending a request to the endpoint -- unless this is a very first request -- you typically supply the "next" token alogn with the request.
+When sending a request to the endpoint -- unless this is a very first request -- you typically supply the "next" token along with the request.
 In return, the board will send you back a new "next" token as part of its response.

 When (if) the board finished running, it will return without handing you back a "next" token, indicating that it is done running.